Valerie Bradford: Background

-Federal Politics
+Federal politics

 Succeeding Marwan Tabbara, who did not seek re-election, Bradford was elected in 2021 representing the riding of Kitchener South-Hespeler.

 44th Parliament

 Bradford sits on the Standing Committee on Public Accounts, Standing Committee on Science and Research, and the Subcommittee on Agenda and Procedure of the Standing Committee on Science and Research.

 Bradford is also the Director of the Canada-Africa Parliamentary Association as well as the member of numerous parliamentary associations and interparliamentary groups.

 Bradford has emphasized disability support, affordability and the labour crisis as key areas of focus and concern for her constituency.

 Notably, Bradford jointly seconded Bill C-224, the National Framework on Cancers Linked to Firefighting Act, designed to raise awareness of cancers linked to firefighting with the goal of improving access to prevention and treatment for firefighters.
 The Bill is currently in its report stage.

 Bradford also jointly seconded motion M-44, Permanent Residency for Temporary Foreign Workers aimed at creating a comprehensive plan to expand the economic immigration stream to allow more workers of all skill levels to meet the criteria for permanent residency in Canada.
-With amendments, the motion was agreed to in May of 2022.
+With amendments, the motion was agreed to in May 2022.

+In the 2025 Liberal Party of Canada leadership election, she endorsed Mark Carney.

-Personal Life
+Personal life

-Family
+Bradford grew up on a dairy farm in Dunnville, Ontario.
+In 1971, she was a finalist at the Ontario Dairy Princess competition.

 Bradford raised three children as a single mother.
 Her children are Allison, Ian, and Toronto city councillor Brad Bradford.